 There’s no question that your merchandise will fetch your cash.
 However, you will probably get less than the market value since they are purchasing it off you for money right away.

 Swappa is like an upgraded version of Craigslist.
 You can access local Swappa locations or search for products online.
 Money goes straight to the seller, and there is no fee for the seller to pay when items sell.
 Once your product sells, the buyers pay a bit of an extra fee.

 While Swappa upgrades the Craigslist experience, Hoobly is the Craigslist experience.
-Each option on the site is listed as a free to list classified, and people can post what they have to let go of or what they want to purchase.
+Each option on the site is listed as a free-to-list classified, and people can post what they have to let go of or what they want to purchase.
 Bought the wrong dog food from your local grocery store and can’t find the receipt?
 Have a bunch of clothing you no longer wear?
 No problem- you can list your stuff or search for desired items here.